Hot Thai Kitchen

 Instructions

-If using whole beans, remove the skins from the beans (they have a weird aftertaste.)
-To remove the skins, leave the beans in the soaking water and scrunch them in your hands and the skins will be rubbed off.
-Once you have removed a lot of skins, pour off the water and most of the skins will come out with it.
+Optional step if using whole beans: Remove most of the skins from the beans (they can have a beany aftertaste, more on this in the notes.)
+To do this, leave the beans in the soaking water and scrunch them in your hands and the skins will be rubbed off.
+Once you have removed a lot of skins, the skins will naturally be sitting on top of the beans.
+Pour off the water and use your hand to push the skins out with the water.
 Add more water and repeat the process until most of the skins have been removed.

-Open the cloth, then pour in half of the remaining water to "rinse" out any remaining soy milk.
-Strain and squeeze.
+Open the cloth, then pour half of the remaining water into the pulp to "rinse" out any remaining soy milk.
+Strain and squeeze again, then discard the pulp.
 Repeat with the other half of the puree.
+NOTE: If you don't want to throw away the soy pulp, you can also use it for cooking.
+The Japanese call it okara and you can look up "okara recipes," of which there are a few.

-Remove from heat, add salt and sweetener as desired.
+Remove from heat, add salt and sweetener as desired, or leave it unsweetened for each person to sweeten their own.
 Enjoy hot or cold!
 You can also add any of the optional fixin's listed above to make it into a more filling, street-style breakfast.

 Did you make this recipe?